frostburn/hewmp/doc/edo_notation.md

 | 4      | M6                   | A4                |
 | 5      | P8                   | C5                |
 ## 6ed2
+Note: It's better to use a subset of 12ed2
 | Degree | Smitonic Interval | Smitonic Pitch |
 |:------:|:-----------------:|:--------------:|
 | 0      | p1                | J4             |